VedantKh/personal/src/routes/experience/+page.md

 Internalized that the pain of entrepreneurship is only worth it for the right problems.

-Proudest moment:
+#### Highlights

-When a design partner of ours at Berkshire Hathaway's real estate brokerage (the largest in America) loved our product vision so much he became an angel investor.
+> When the SVP at Berkshire Hathaway's real estate
+> brokerage in Silicon Valley loved our product so much he
+> became an angel investor.
 After months of pivot hell, this felt good.

-Favourite moment:
-A chat I had with my cofounder Mason on a rooftop at 2 am, thinking about what we want to do with our lives.
+> A chat I had with my cofounder Mason on a rooftop at 2 am, thinking
+> about what we want to do with our lives.

 # Friends and Family
 Built an underground community of builders at Stanford and raised $200k to give out in grants.
 Here are my [thoughts](https://friendsandfam.xyz/builder-fellowships) about why this is important.

+#### Highlights

+> Moving people away from quant and towards building.

 # Martian
 Spent a few weeks at Martian on growth and product.
 Helped close a [channel partnership](https://newsroom.accenture.com/news/2024/accenture-invests-in-martian-to-bring-dynamic-routing-of-large-language-queries-and-more-effective-ai-systems-to-clients) with Accenture.

+#### Highlights

+> Meeting Ben K., who became one of my best friends and changed the way I think.